 Certified athletic trainers specialize in the prevention, recognition/evaluation, treatment, rehabilitation, and reconditioning of injuries due to physical activity.
 TU’s program combines an extensive core of academic study with in-depth clinical rotations through intercollegiate, interscholastic, professional sport, industrial site, and sports medicine clinic settings.

 Department of Communication Sciences and Disorders

 Students pursuing professional careers in speech-language pathology receive clinical training and research opportunities in a field that requires a master’s degree.
 Undergraduate students follow a strict sequence of basic science and pre-professional courses and participate in a practicum at the University’s on-campus Mary K. Chapman Speech and Hearing Clinic during their senior year.
-Graduate students study communication sciences and disorders and participate in practicum at the clinic on campus as well as in a hospital/rehabilitation center and a public school setting.
+Graduate students study communication sciences and disorders and participate in practicum at the clinic as well as in a hospital/rehabilitation center and a public school setting.

 Department of Exercise and Sports Science

 Students can choose a track in this major that aligns with their career goals.
 The General/Fitness track is preparation for careers in the fitness industry or in physical education.
 The Pre-professional track prepares students for graduate programs in Exercise Physiology, Biomechanics, or related fields.
 Students can also take courses required as prerequisites for medical or allied health fields, including physical therapy, physician assistant, or medical school.